james-a-rob/KodaStream/README.md

 ## KodaStream

-### 📺 Interactive Video for Websites, Apps, and Smart TVs ✨
+### 📺 Interactive Video for websites, apps, and smart TVs ✨

 Open-source tool for creating immersive and interactive video experiences.
 </div>